open2b/scriggo/test/compare/README.md

 ---|---
 **skip** | Nothing.
 The test is skipped.
 **compile**, **build** | The test compiles successfully.
 **run** | The test compiles and runs successfully and the standard output is the same as returned by gc.
+Not supported by templates.
 **errorcheck** | For each row ending with a comment `// ERROR error message`, the compilation fails with the error message reported in the comment.
 Error message must be enclosed between **\`** characters or **\"** characters.
 While the former takes the error message as is, the latter support regular expression syntax.
 For instance, if the error message contains a **"** character, you can both enclose the error message in double quotes (escaping the character) or use the backtick without having to escape it.
+**render** | The test compiles and runs successfully and the rendered output is the same as the content of the golden file associated to the test, that is a text file with the same path as the text but with extension `.golden` instead of `.html`.
+Supported only by templates.

 # Go tests from https://github.com/golang/go/